-We recommend that you approach more than one certification body for a quote.
-The total cost for full certification service is likely to include travel costs, audit fees and possibly other charges.
+We recommend that you approach more than one certification body for quotes.
+The total cost for the full certification service is likely to include travel costs, audit fees, and possibly other charges such as scope extensions.
 Make sure you get a long-term picture of the cost structure.
-The MSC and ASC cannot influence the cost of certification, nor does the MSC or ASC receive any of this payment.
+The MSC or ASC cannot influence the cost of certification, nor does the MSC or ASC receive any of this payment.

-To quote on your certification, certification bodies may ask: -----
+To quote on your certification, certification bodies may ask: ------